Officer Ronald H. Manley

 Officer Ronald Manley was shot and killed while responding to a holdup alarm at a drugstore at 1744 North Illinois Street.

 Officer Manley was the first officer to arrive and confronted the two armed subjects inside the store.
-As he ordered them out of the door one of them raised his .357 caliber revolver.
-Officer Manley and the subject both fired at the same time, and were both fatally wounded.
+As he ordered them out of the door, one of them raised his .357 caliber revolver.
+Officer Manley and one of the subjects fired at the same time.
+One of the subjects was mortally wounded at the scene, and the other fled.

 Officer Manley had served with the Indianapolis Police Department for five years.
 He was survived by his wife and three young children.